Gabriel Rosado: Professional career

 Rosado started his career in the light middleweight division.
 He won his first regional title on February 26, 2011, with a 12th round technical knockout over fellow contender Jamaal Davis to win the interim WBA-NABA light middleweight title.
 Later that year, he won the Pennsylvania state light middleweight title after a 10th round unanimous decision over contender Keenan Collins.
 On June 1, 2012, Rosado faced Sechew Powell, stopping the future world title challenger in the 9th round to win the vacant WBO Inter-Continental light middleweight title.

 After amassing a record of 21–5 after 26 professional fights, he challenged undefeated WBA and IBO middleweight champion Gennady Golovkin on January 19, 2013, at The Theater at Madison Square Garden, New York City.
 Golovkin dominated the fight, inflicting Rosado with a nasty cut near his left eye in the second round.
 Rosado also bled from the nose as he was hammered by right hands and powerful jabs from his opponent.
 His trainer Billy Briscoe put a stop to the fight in the seventh round.

 Two fights later, on October 26, 2013, Rosado challenged undefeated Peter Quillin for his WBO middleweight title.
 A nasty cut opened on the left eyelid of Rosado in the tenth round, causing a doctor stoppage and giving Quillin the technical knockout victory.
 Despite many observers believing the fight to have been competitive, the judges had scored the bout 87–83, 89–81 and 90–80 in favor of Quillin at the time of the stoppage.
 Rosado yelled down at the Showtime commentary team that the doctor's stoppage was "bullshit" as soon as the fight was stopped, and told Jim Gray that he wanted a rematch; a rematch ultimately never materialized.

 Since his two unsuccessful challenges for a world title in 2013, Rosado picked up notable wins against former IBF welterweight champion Joshua Clottey in 2015, and knocking out highly-rated undefeated prospect Bektemir Melikuziev in 2021, winning the WBA Continental Americas and WBO International super middleweight titles.

 On the 28th of April 2023, Rosado announced his retirement.

+Rosado returned to the ring in 2025, defeating Vaughn Alexander by unanimous decision on October 18 in Brooklyn, and Crispulo Javier Andino by knockout in the first round on August 2 in Long Beach, CA.

+On March 7, 2026, Rosado fought Ty Mitchell in an MF–professional boxing match headlining MF Duel 2, for the MF Pro light heavyweight title at the Vaillant Live in Derby, England.
+Mitchell defeated Rosado via unanimous decision.